This guide covers everything you need to know to get started with your first solo female travel adventure.

 - Stay at one of the many women run hotels and tours like we feature here at TripaSista

-- Before you travel find online networks for solo women – make connections, get travel tips and even arrange to meet up with fellow travellers.
+- Before you travel find online networks like Tourlina for solo women – make connections, get travel tips and even arrange to meet up with fellow travellers.

-Travel insurance may save your life, so never travel overseas without it.
+Travel insurance may save your life, so give it some thought and stay safe.

 When you’re travelling solo this is incredibly important, as you may not be in a position (or state), to make decisions.

-- Check with you bank or health provider, they may offer good deals on travel insurance.
+- Check with your bank or health provider, they may offer good deals on travel insurance.

 - The most important thing to cover is your health – two weeks in hospital in the US can run into the tens of thousands.
 At the very least, you should have emergency medical and evacuation coverage.

 - Make sure your cover extends to all of the countries you are travelling to.
-If you are part of a Commonwealth country for example, you can access the public health system in the UK.
+If you are part of a Commonwealth country for example, you may be able to access the public health system in the UK.

 - Travel insurance generally covers you from departure date to return date.